DavidMaDNHS/student-portfolio/navigation/blog.md

 ---
 layout: blogs
-title: Setup Guide🚀 for New Windows Students!
+title: Blogs
 search_exclude: true
 permalink: /blogs/
 ---
+## Setup Guide🚀 for New Windows Students!
 ## Week 1-4🔧🔨
 Hi Windows Students!!!🎓 You got this!🚀🚀🚀
 - We started by creating a Github account and logging into the OpenCodingSociety, a powerful resource where you will use to guide your through for the rest of the year